How Does High Frequency Trading (HFT) Impact Markets?

 This can be valuable data that gives HFT firms a sense of which way the market is headed in the short-term.
 HFT firms can trade on that information, taking the other side of the order and make money.

-Background on High Frequency Trading
+Background on High-Frequency Trading

 High-frequency trading became popular when different stock exchanges started offering incentives to firms to add liquidity to the market.
 Liquidity is the ease with which trades can be done without affecting market prices.
-The HFT industry grew rapidly after starting to take off in the mid-2000s.

 Adding liquidity means being willing to take the other sides of trades and not needing to get trades filled immediately.
 In other words, you’re willing to sit and wait.
 Meanwhile, taking liquidity is when you’re seeking to get trades done as soon as possible.

 During 2009, about 60% of the market was said to be HFT.
 Since then, that percentage has declined to about 50% as some HFT firms have struggled to make money due to ever-increasing technology costs and a lack of volatility in some markets.
-Nowadays, the HFT industry is dominated by a handful of trading firms.
+These days the HFT industry is dominated by a handful of trading firms.

 The Debate Over High Frequency Trading